picto Contrôle automatisé

 A margin of 5 km/h (below 100 km/h) or 5% (below 100 km/h) is taken into account, always in favour of the driver.

-It is therefore impossible to be penalized for insignificant speeding, since this margin must always be added.
+It is therefore impossible to be penalized for "insignificant" speeding, since this margin must always be added.

 Example: you are recorded at a speed of 97 km/h, the figure used is 92 km/h.